NewStrangeWorlds/BeAR/docs_src/sections/observations.rst

 the same units as the previous column.

-As mentionend above, an optional Gaussian :ref:`instrument line profiles <sec:instrument_line_profile>`, characterised by its FWHM, can be used in BeAR.
+As mentioned above, an optional Gaussian :ref:`instrument line profiles <sec:instrument_line_profile>`, characterised by its FWHM, can be used in BeAR.
 This information is added in an optional fourth column as shown below.